 Photography by Cody James and Eric Staudenmaier

-Since its completion in 2018, Stack House has been a featured home in multiple publications such as Dezeen, Dwell and the Los Angeles Times.
+Since its completion in 2018, Stack House has been a featured home in multiple publications such as Dezeen and Dwell.
 The building is formed from layered cubes that intersect at varying angles, described as, “a series of seemingly stacked boxes,” by the Los Angeles Times.
 This unique concept for organizing the areas of a home creates a wealth of outdoor space and light on each of the four levels.
 The inventive arrangement of interior and exterior spaces forms modern silhouettes against the hill, and the white board and batten-inspired siding encourages the interplay of shadow and light on the home’s façade.
-Unlike many homes that are built atop steep plots of land, Stack House is set into the hillside and emerges seamlessly from the surrounding nature.
-This emphasizes the concept that the home can exist cooperatively within the natural landscape.
+Unlike many homes that are built atop steep plots of land, Stack House is set into the hillside and emerges seamlessly from the surrounding nature, emphasizing the concept that the home can exist cooperatively within the natural landscape.

 Stack House’s innovative design is paired with a functional and flexible floor plan.
 The third and fourth levels of the house comprise the main living space, and most rooms and balconies feature unobstructed views of the San Gabriel Mountains.